DizzyHSlightlyVoided/UIconEdit/README.md

 A C# application for opening and editing [Windows .CUR and .ICO files](http://en.wikipedia.org/wiki/ICO_%28file_format%29), using the [Windows Presentation Foundation](http://en.wikipedia.org/wiki/Windows_Presentation_Foundation) for image processing.
 In my experiments, I have determined that it is also much faster than WPF's own [IconBitmapDecoder](https://msdn.microsoft.com/en-us/library/ms602492.aspx) class.
 The project is divided into three parts:

 * The UIconDrawing library, which allows icon creation and modification in code using System.Drawing.
 * The UIconEdit.Core library, which allows icon creation and modification in code using WPF.
+It still uses System.Drawing in certain places.
 * The UIconEdit WPF graphical app.

 UIconEdit app's functionality